-Collaborators: Devinder S. Dhillon (DWR), Chakri Malakpet (CH2M), Mary Horvath (CH2M)
+Collaborators: Devinder S. Dhillon (DWR), Chakri Malakpet (CH2M), Mary Horvath (CH2M) Permission to Post pdf of Presentation on CWEMF Website: Yes

 The California Department of Water Resources (DWR) has release the Draft 2017 Central Valley Flood Protection Plan (CVFPP) Update.
 The goals of the CVFPP, which includes the Sacramento and San Joaquin River basins are to improve flood management in the Central Valley, while promoting ecosystem functions and multi-benefit projects.
 An important component to the 2017 CVFPP Update is the development of stage and flow frequency curves for existing and future baseline conditions as well as for a with-project condition.
 The frequency curves and hydraulic modeling will be used in the development of flood damage estimates, inundation mapping, multi-system benefits, and cost estimates in the 2017 CVFPP Update.